berzanorg/tailt/README.md

 <br>

-> The library requires TailwindCSS to be installed, and some features requires it to be configured especially.
+> The library requires TailwindCSS to be installed, and some features require it to be configured especially.

 <br>